St John the Baptist, Fifield

 A little bit about us

-Address: Church Street, Fifield, Chippng Norton OX7 6HF
+Address: St John the Baptist, Church Street, Fifield, Chippng Norton OX7 6HF

 Parish Safeguarding Officer